acdlee/Varrock-Apothecary/README.md

 ## About
 The <strong>Varrock Apothecary</strong> is an interactive storefront inspired from a store from the game Old School Runescape.
-The primary utility of this application was to get my hands dirty after reading some of the FastAPI docs.
+The final version of this project will include an interactive CLI with Questionary, FastAPI backend handling API requests, and SQLite3 for data storage.

 ## Features
 - Interactive CLI for navigating the storefront